CesiumGS/gltf-pipeline/README.md

 ## Limitations

 This tool is still in development.
-We plan on adding additional features like gzip compression, AO baking, and other functionality.
+We plan on adding additional features such as AO baking, and other functionality.

 ## Contributions